 - Look over bank statements regularly for unusual activity

 The odds of having some information exposed in a data breach seem to only be increasing with time.
 In recent years, everything from email addresses to birth certificates have been exposed by data breaches.
 The institutions that keep our data should be doing everything they can to protect it, but ultimately the fallout hurts people as individuals.
 If your identity is stolen, your credit will likely take a hit.
 This can have a huge impact on your life, from denial of loans to housing.
 Fortunately, there are ways to get your credit back on track.
-It’s important to take steps to protect yourself.
+It’s important to take steps to protect yourself and keep your finances safe.
 Be careful with how you share data, check periodically to see if your information has been exposed and if it has, secure it as quickly as possible.
 Freezing your credit is one option to consider if you find you’re a victim of identify theft or at high risk for identify theft.